mishbarker/Solo_Project_A3/README.md

 Product Backlog (cool, but not crucial):

-Numbering coincides with above list.

-1. a) Home page has a list of categories of products.
+1) Home page has a list of categories of products.
 After clicking on a category the home page displays products from that category (AJAX - I think).

-1. b) In nav bar, there are options for About, Artists (shows bios and their art products on a new page), Contact.
+2) In nav bar, there are options for About, Artists (shows bios and their art products on a new page), Contact.

-1. c) Have customers Register and LogIn with validation for adding reviews and tracking their orders.
+3) Have customers Register and LogIn with validation for adding reviews and tracking their orders.

-1. d) Have a search function for the site.
+4) Have a search function for the main shopping site.

-2. Reviews would show on the show_one product page.
+5) Reviews would show on the show_one product page on main site.
 From there users could also add a review.

-6. - 10.
-All pages would have a search function for administrative site.
+6) All pages would have a search function for administrative site.

-8. In admin show all products, click on item name and in a new tab, admin sees show_one.html on the main site.
+7) In admin show all products, click on item name and in a new tab, admin sees show_one.html on the main site.